agraef/midizap/README.md

 ## MIDI Connections

 Setting up all the required connections for the Jack MIDI ports can be a tedious and error-prone task, especially if you have to deal with complex setups involving feedback and/or multiple midizap instances.
-It's all to easy to mess this up when doing it manually, and either end up with a dysfunctional setup or, even worse, MIDI feedback loops crashing your Jack MIDI clients.
+It's all to easy to mess this up when doing it manually, and end up with a dysfunctional setup or, even worse, MIDI feedback loops crashing your Jack MIDI clients.
 While it's possible to automatize the MIDI connections, e.g., with QjackCtl's persistent MIDI patchbay facility, this is often inconvenient if you need to accommodate multiple midizap configurations and you already have a complicated studio setup which you don't want to mess with.

 As a remedy, midizap offers its own built-in patchbay functionality using the `JACK_IN` and `JACK_OUT` directives, which let you specify the required connections in the configuration itself and be done with it.
-The port number is tacked on to the directive, so, e.g., `JACK_IN2` connects the second input port (if the port number is omitted then the first port is assumed).
-The directive is followed by an (extended) regular expression (see the regex(7) manual page) to be matched against the Jack MIDI ports of your devices and applications.
-A connection will be established automatically by midizap whenever a Jack MIDI port matches the regular expression, as well as the port type and I/O direction.
+The port number is tacked on to the directive, so, e.g., `JACK_IN2` connects the second input port.
+If the port number is omitted then it defaults to 1, so both `JACK_OUT1` and just `JACK_OUT` connect the first output port.
+The directive is followed by a regular expression to be matched against the Jack MIDI ports of your devices and applications.
+Please see the regex(7) manual page for a discussion of the syntax and meaning of regular expressions.
+Note that regular expressions come in two different flavors, "basic" and "extended"; midizap uses the latter kind.

+A connection will be established automatically by midizap whenever a MIDI port belonging to another Jack client matches the regular expression, as well as the port type and I/O direction.
 This also works dynamically, as new devices get added and new applications are launched at runtime.

 For instance, the following lines (from the XTouchONE.midizaprc example) connect midizap to an X-Touch One device on one side and Ardour's Mackie control port on the other: